ixdat/ixdat/NEXT_CHANGES.rst

     look up ``f"{mass}-raw"`` or ``grab`` with ``remove_background=False``.

 - ``ecms_calculators.ECMSCalibration`` is not a real calculator in the sense that it doesn't do *quantification*.
-Instead, it does *calibrtion*, and its calibration methods, listed below, all return ``MSCalibration`` objects.
+Instead, it does *calibration*, and its calibration methods, listed below, all return ``MSCalibration`` objects.
 This is consistent with the fact that an EC-MS calibration experiment can be used to obtain sensitivity factors for a setup which is then used without electrochemistry (e.g. for thermal